xvvne/xvvne/README.md

 I am a student of computer science in engineering at AGH University of science and technology in Cracow.

 - 🔭 I’m currently working on improving my programing skills and developing my portfolio.
-- 🌱 I’m currently learning Java and Spring framework.
+- 🌱 I’m currently learning Java.
-- 🤔 I'm interested in desktop and web applications although have no problem learning other things.
+- 🤔 I'm interested in mobile and web applications although have no problem learning other things.

 <details>
   <summary>Languages</summary>